EasyPost/easy-ui/documentation/specs/Notification.md

 ## Overview

-The `Notification` component is capable of displaying `alerts` and `toasts` messages through a `useNotification` hook and notifications are issued to a `NotificationContainer`.
+The `Notification` component is capable of displaying `alerts` and `toasts` messages through a `useNotification` hook.
+Use of this component requires that your app consume `EasyUIProvider`.

 Toasts dispay a brief non-disruptive message to the user as a result of an action taken.
 The displayed message is accompanied by an associated status icon and cannot be manually dismissed, instead toast messages automatically timeout after `4000ms`.
 Toasts should not be used to display critical information such as a system failure, use `alerts` for such behavior.
 They should also contain purely text and no elements such as links.